 Confirmation show training is offered from 6pm each Tuesday for those who would like some tips for the show ring.

 Obedience Trial Training

-Mock trial training is offered to all members of the club who compete in competitions on the 3rd Sunday of each month, except January and December.
-This is run by Sam and Graham Field, who are both very successful competitors and Judges with many years of experience and have probably over their career dealt with an issue you are having and are willing to help with any questions you may have.
+Mock trial training is offered to all members of the club who compete in trials, on the 3rd Sunday of each month, except January and December.
+This is run by Sam and Graham Field, who are both very successful competitors and Judges with many years of experience and have probably over their careers dealt with any issue you are having and are willing to help with any questions you may have.

 Alternative training methods, no wonder Chase is so good!